samsung-cnct/k2/README.md

 Kraken also supports a number of Samsung CNCT supported addons in the form of Kubernetes Charts.
 These charts can be found in the [Kraken Charts repository](https://github.com/samsung-cnct/k2-charts).
 These charts are tested and maintained by Samsung CNCT.
 They should work on any Kubernetes cluster.

-# Getting Started with Krakenlib
+# Getting Started with Kraken-lib

 ## Prerequisites